 In simple terms, a mold is caused by moisture.
 People underestimate what a little water can do to their environment.
 Broken pipes, leaky roof, cracked roofing tiles and leaving your windows open when it’s raining will allow moisture to enter your house.
-Sometimes you can even create the moisture within the house by drying of clothes, over heating your house during winter days or over cooling in summer days.
+Sometimes you can even create the moisture within the house by drying of clothes, overheating your house during winter days or over cooling in summer days.
 When it comes to dealing with a mold you should find out the cause of the problem first so that you can block it, no matter how you clean the mold, it would reappear if you didn’t prevent the cause.

 How Can A Mold Affect You?

-Molds can sometimes release toxic chemicals that are harmful to the body when inhaled or been touched; a lot of mold in your house or surrounding can be dangerous and can lead to allergic reactions, hypersensitivity, flu and asthma.
-It is always good idea to take care of mold before it spreads, it can cause serious damage to your house if not prevented immediately.
+Molds can sometimes release toxic chemicals that are harmful to the body when inhaled or been touched; a lot of mold in your house or surrounding can be dangerous and can lead to allergic reactions, hypersensitivity, flu, and asthma.
+It is always a good idea to take care of mold before it spreads, it can cause serious damage to your house if not prevented immediately.

 Who Should Clean A Mold, Tenant Or The Landlord?